zikula-modules/Mediashare/docs/readme.txt

 Mediashare (C) Jorn Wildt 2005
 ==============================

-Mediashare is a PostNuke based gallery that enables you to share your images, videos, flash files and much more on the internet.
+Mediashare is a Zikula based gallery that enables you to share your images, videos, flash files and much more on the internet.

 Mediashare is a complete rewrite of the code for Photoshare, and it is my hope